Code-Institute-Submissions/rhys-james29-Dota-Coaching_JulyResub/README.md

   Simply styled table showing prices of various subscription levels and there differences.

   The about us section is valuable as it provides some information about the product/company.

+  The image of a man gaming is intentionally removed on smaller screens.

   ![about us new](https://user-images.githubusercontent.com/101735130/165665301-26b6ea95-739a-4402-bb06-1eeb8202715d.JPG)